e2eSolutionArchitect/kubernetes/aks/aks-cluster-upgrade.md

 - az aks get-versions --location eastus --output table
 - az aks get-upgrades --resource-group aksdemo --name askdemo

+## Check schema validation
+Using 'datree' to validate schema version or misconfiguration of kubernetes. datree test --schema-version <to-be-version> *.yml datree test --schema-version "1.16.2" *.yml

+Note: *.yml is actually all deployment yml files.
+It is assumed that all deployment ymls are at same location where the above command is running

 ## Version upgrade

 [major].[minor].[patch] e.g 1.15.x